UCF/Athena-Framework/docs/getting-started/accessibility.md

 ## Overview and limitations

-The overall accessibility of any project built with Bootstrap depends in large part on the author's markup, additional styling, and scripting they've included.
-However, provided that these have been implemented correctly, it should be perfectly possible to create web sites and applications with Bootstrap that fulfill [<abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0](https://www.w3.org/TR/WCAG20/) (A/AA/AAA), [Section 508](https://www.section508.gov/) and similar accessibility standards and requirements.
+The overall accessibility of any project built with Athena depends in large part on the author's markup, additional styling, and scripting they've included.
+However, provided that these have been implemented correctly, it should be perfectly possible to create web sites and applications with Athena that fulfill [<abbr title="Web Content Accessibility Guidelines">WCAG</abbr> 2.0](https://www.w3.org/TR/WCAG20/) (A/AA/AAA), [Section 508](https://www.section508.gov/) and similar accessibility standards and requirements.

 ### Structural markup

-Bootstrap's styling and layout can be applied to a wide range of markup structures.
-This documentation aims to provide developers with best practice examples to demonstrate the use of Bootstrap itself and illustrate appropriate semantic markup, including ways in which potential accessibility concerns can be addressed.
+Athena's styling and layout can be applied to a wide range of markup structures.
+This documentation aims to provide developers with best practice examples to demonstrate the use of Athena itself and illustrate appropriate semantic markup, including ways in which potential accessibility concerns can be addressed.

 ### Interactive components

-Bootstrap's interactive components—such as modal dialogs, dropdown menus and custom tooltips—are designed to work for touch, mouse and keyboard users.
+Athena's interactive components—such as modal dialogs, dropdown menus and custom tooltips—are designed to work for touch, mouse and keyboard users.
 Through the use of relevant [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr>](https://www.w3.org/WAI/intro/aria) roles and attributes, these components should also be understandable and operable using assistive technologies (such as screen readers).

-Because Bootstrap's components are purposely designed to be fairly generic, authors may need to include further <abbr title="Accessible Rich Internet Applications">ARIA</abbr> roles and attributes, as well as JavaScript behavior, to more accurately convey the precise nature and functionality of their component.
+Because Athena's components are purposely designed to be fairly generic, authors may need to include further <abbr title="Accessible Rich Internet Applications">ARIA</abbr> roles and attributes, as well as JavaScript behavior, to more accurately convey the precise nature and functionality of their component.
 This is usually noted in the documentation.

 ### Color contrast

-Most colors that currently make up Bootstrap's default palette—used throughout the framework for things such as button variations, alert variations, form validation indicators—lead to *insufficient* color contrast (below the recommended [WCAG 2.0 color contrast ratio of 4.5:1](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html)) when used against a light background.
-Authors will need to manually modify/extend these default colors to ensure adequate color contrast ratios.
+Colors in Athena have been modified from Bootstrap's defaults to ensure they meet [WCAG 2.0 AA color contrast requirements](https://www.w3.org/TR/UNDERSTANDING-WCAG20/visual-audio-contrast-contrast.html) (color contrast ratio of 4.5 to 1).
+In addition, most components include overrides unique to Athena that apply accessible text colors out-of-the-box.
+However, projects that apply custom color overrides should be tested on a per-case basis to ensure they still meet color contrast requirements.

 ### Visually hidden content